raul23/pyebooktools/README.rst

 Global options
 """"""""""""""
 All `general options`_ affect this subcommand.
-However, these are the general options that the most important ones:
+However, these are the most important general options:

 * `-d, --dry-run`_
 * `--sl, --symlink-only`_